Time Necessary to Resolve a Workplace Injury Claim

 You want to settle a case when it’s ripe.
 This is when the client has reached Maximum Medical Improvement and you can accurately forecast with experts, if the client is continuing to have medical problems.
 You can estimate what the cost of the future medical care is going to be and the long term consequences.

-We hire experts called, Life Care Planners.
+I hire experts called, Life Care Planners.
 They can determine what the long term consequences of injuries will be.
 You may have a very severe knee injury and after you have surgery, you feel better.
 You may feel better at this point in time but because you had the injury, late in life, you may develop a post-traumatic arthritis or you may need a knee replacement.
-We need experts to testify on those matters, so that you can recover that money, so later in your life, when you start to have these problems, you have the means necessary to treat them.
+U need experts to testify on those matters, so that you can recover that money, so later in your life, when you start to have these problems, you have the means necessary to treat them.

 Settling a Workplace Injury Case or Going to Trial